Indigo (RM album): Format

 Two editions of the album were made available for purchase.
 The "Book Edition" was released in traditional CD format and includes a book, postcard, photocard, and poster.
 The Target and Weverse Shop USA exclusive versions of this edition contained an additional photocard each.
-The "Postcard Edition" comprises a lyric book, instant photo, User Guide, and scanable QR guide to access the digital version of the album on Hybe's music streaming app, Weverse Albums, and additional digital content exclusive to that platform.
+The "Postcard Edition" comprises a lyric book, instant photo, User Guide, and scannable QR guide to access the digital version of the album on Hybe's music streaming app, Weverse Albums, and additional digital content exclusive to that platform.

 Singles

 The album's ninth track, "Wild Flower", (Note: also translated as "Playing with Wildflowers" or "Wild Flower Play") which features vocals by Youjeen of Cherry Filter, was announced as the album's lead single on November 25, 2022.
 A preview clip for the single's music video was shared via YouTube on November 30.
 The teaser was nature-based, first showing a "serene field of wheat", followed by "RM walking on a plain and admiring the sunrise", then cutting to an overhead view of the clouds lit up from below "with pockets of lighting", before ending with a wide angle shot of RM standing atop a mountain next to a lone tree as "atmospheric drum and synth beats" played in the background.
 The full music video premiered simultaneously on YouTube in conjunction with the single's global digital release on December 2—Youjeen does not appear in the video.

 "Wild Flower" debuted at number 75 on the week 49 issue of the Circle Digital Chart in South Korea, for the period dated November 27–December 3, 2022, and numbers 4 and 193 on the corresponding issues of the component Download and Streaming charts respectively.
 It debuted at number 24 on Oricon's Weekly Digital Singles Chart in Japan with 3,046 downloads sold, for the period dated November 28–December 4, 2022.
 In the United States, the single accrued 4.1 million streams and sold 29,000 downloads in its first tracking week (period dated December 2–8), and went on to debut at number 83 on the Billboard Hot 100 issue dated December 17, earning both RM and Youjeen their first solo entries on the chart.
 It was also the best-selling song for that period and topped the corresponding issue of the Digital Songs chart.
 The single debuted at number one on the genre-specific World Digital Song Sales chart, earning RM his fourth number one overall on the ranking.

 Dazed listed "Wild Flower" at number 17 on its year-end ranking of the 40 best K-pop songs released in 2022, with music writer Taylor Glasby stating that the song's position on the list was "a testament to [its] powerful and emotive immediacy".
 She described it as a "beautifully paced, produced and performed snapshot of a superstar's psyche, as fascinating as it is profoundly stirring."
 The single was later nominated in the Best Music (Winter) category at the 2023 Fact Music Awards.